 “(xi) clinical trials; and

-“(xii) data collected in countries other than the United States if such data are demonstrated to be adequate for the purpose of making a regulatory determination under the relevant standard in the United States.
+“(xii) data collected in countries other than the United States.

-“(14) FIRST-OF-A-KIND.—The term ‘first-of-a-kind’ means, with respect to an in vitro clinical test, a test that has a combination of the notification elements specified in paragraph (11) that constitutes a test group that differs from the combination of any such elements in any test group that is legally available in the United States.
+“(14) FIRST-OF-A-KIND.—The term ‘first-of-a-kind’ means, with respect to a- high risk in vitro clinical test, a test that has a combination of the notification elements specified in paragraph (11) that represents a novel in vitro clinical test..

-“(15) WELL-CHARACTERIZED.—The term ‘well-characterized’ means well-established and well-recognized by the scientific or clinical community, if adequately evidenced by one or more of the following:
+“(15) WELL-CHARACTERIZED.—The term ‘well-characterized’ means well-established and well-recognized by the scientific or clinical community, if evidenced by one or more of the following:

 “(A) Literature.